 Amount and duration of grants

-The financial support of a common infrastructure is granted for one yearExceptionally and in order to allow the installation of a new infrastructure, the first year of grant will be spread over more than one year, until the date of its renewal (deadline for renewal: October 1st of the following year).
-The maximum budget for an infrastructure is $ 30,000 and could be higher if justifiable and depending on performance..
+The financial support of a common infrastructure is granted for one year.
+Exceptionally and in order to allow the installation of a new infrastructure, the first year of grant will be spread over more than one year, until the date of its renewal (deadline for renewal: October 1st of the following year).
+The maximum budget for an infrastructure is $ 30,000 and could be higher if justifiable and depending on performance.
 In all cases, the amount will depend on the availability of funds.
 Funding is renewable upon completion of a renewal application form, that include a scientific report.

 Documents to submit